yii2mod/yii2-ion-slider/README.md

 ]);

 ```
-- For change slider skin, you have to configure the assetManager array in your application configuration:
+- To change the slider skin, you can configure the assetManager array in your application configuration:
 ```php
 'assetManager' => [
             'bundles' => [